andresrs/opinions-assemble/README.md

 			php artisan migrate
 		```

-1. Configure a cron job to run the following command `php artisan queue:work --once`.
+1. Configure a cron job to run the following command `php artisan /path/to/your/project/artisan schedule:run >> /dev/null 2>&1`.
 1. Access it through the HTTP server address.
 For example, http://yourserver.tld/ or http://127.0.0.1
 1. Head to http://yourserver.tld/install and follow the instructions.
 1. Create and upload a CSV file containing the following columns: